Marble House Project

 Marble House Project does not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 For exact dates, more information or questions about the residency, visit our FAQ page.
 If you still have questions you may contact email@example.com.

 Personal information is not shared with our jury and will remain confidential.
 This includes email, home address, phone number and any information regarding your family, anything else you would need to tell us and how you heard about Marble House Project.
+Please make sure to remove this information from your resume.
 All of our outreach questions also remain confidential and blind to our jury.